SaraSanSan/BI-learning/GoogleBI_3_4_PresentInsights.md

 ## Business intelligence presentation examples

 In this part of the certificate program, you started thinking about how to present your insights to stakeholders.
 Slide decks are a common tool that you can use to present to your stakeholders and even showcase and explain your dashboards.
 This reading will provide you with some tips and tricks for designing slide presentations.
-For more resources, you can also check out the Google Data Analytics Certificate content about developing presentations and slideshows
+For more resources, you can also check out the Google Data Analytics Certificate content about developing presentations and slideshows.

-.
-Tips for building a presentation
+### Tips for building a presentation

 Use the following tips and sample layout to build your own presentation.

-Tip 1: Always remember audience and purpose
+- Tip 1: Always remember audience and purpose

 To develop an effective presentation that communicates your point, it’s important to keep your audience in mind.
 Ask yourself these two questions to help you define the overall flow and build out your presentation:

-Who is my audience?
+1. Who is my audience?

     If your intended audience is primarily high-level executives, your presentation should be kept at a high level.
 Executives tend to focus on main takeaways that encourage improving, correcting, or inventing things.
 Keep your presentation brief and spend most of your time on results and recommendations, or provide a walkthrough of how they can best use the tools you’ve created.
 It can be useful to create an executive summary slide that synthesizes the whole presentation in one slide.